AI Agents··5 min read

 The best systems use all three.
 Here's a real pattern:

 A cron job runs every hour and pulls new support tickets (regular automation).
 Each ticket gets categorized by an LLM (LLM automation).
 Most tickets get routed automatically.
-But when the LLM flags something as "potential security issue," an agent spins up to investigate: it checks the user's recent activity, reviews related tickets, searches the codebase for the mentioned endpoint, and writes up a brief for the security team (AI agent).
+But when the LLM flags something as "potential security issue," an agent starts up to investigate: it checks the user's recent activity, looks at related tickets, searches the codebase for the mentioned endpoint, and writes a brief for the security team (AI agent).

 Don't use an agent to move CSV files.
 Don't use a script to understand customer emails.
-Match the tool to the problem, and you'll build something that actually works.
+Match the tool to the problem.